 The Beach Buggy was one of the more significant automotive revelations of the 60s and 70s.
-Everyone hoped on the fad- people were slapping the roof of their Beetles and no beach was one without it.
+Everyone hoped on the fad- people were slapping the roof of their Beetles, and no beach was one without it.
 The buggy signified freedom, youth and energy- a four-wheeled motorcycle if I must say, and all these characteristics were automatically imbibed on Volkswagen as a brand as well.
-With the new breed of Beetles no longer buggy-spec, or cheap, the German manufacturer had to do something to cash-in on the buggy’s ‘nostalgia’- and this is what they have come up with!
+With the new breed of Beetles no longer buggy-spec, or cheap, the German manufacturer had to do something to cash-in on the buggy’s ‘nostalgia’- and this is what they have come up with, albeit as a concept.

 The new Buggy won’t be based on the Beetle, or any of VW’s gasoline platforms.
 Instead, its open body sits on a Modular Electric Drive Matrix (MEB) platform, and as the name suggests, will have electric motors powering it.